SkoolNotes/Taproot/2020HIST201/KBhHIST201WWIEssayOutlineJack.md

 - AE Capitulation between Austria and Russia ended up screwing Russia over
 - AF the creation of the independent Albanian kingdom meant to keep peace further inflamed tensions

-*Usage of absolute force will lead to the victimization of the user*
+*Preemptive use of absolute force will lead to the victimization of the user*

 - AH Submarine attacks did basically nothing except letting Amercians be angry + end war
 - AI Germans encouraged austria-hungry to use full force, bringing war